 As with most treatment procedures in Dentistry today, dental implants not only involve scientific discovery, research and understanding, but also application in clinical practice.
 The practice of implant dentistry requires expertise in planning, surgery and tooth restoration; it is as much about art and experience as it is about science.
 This site will help provide you with the knowledge you need to make informed choices in consultation with your dental health professionals.

 Generally speaking, if you have lost teeth you are a candidate for dental implants.
-It is important that you are in good health, however, as there are some conditions and diseases that can affect whether dental implants are right for you.
-For example, uncontrolled diabetes, cancer, radiation to the jaws, smoking, alcoholism, or uncontrolled periodontal (gum) disease may affect whether dental implants will fuse to your bone.
+It is important that you are in good health, however, there are some conditions and diseases that can affect whether dental implants are right for you.
 It is important to let your dental surgeon know all about your medical status (past and present) together with all medications you are taking, whether prescribed, alternative (herbal) or over-the-counter.

 Where and how implants are placed requires a detailed assessment of your overall stomato-gnathic system, within which the teeth function.
 This will necessitate compiling records that include study models of your mouth and bite, and specialized radiographs (x-rays), which may include 3D scans known as computerized tomograms (CT scans).
 Planning with the help of computer imaging ensures that dental implants can be placed in exactly the right position in the bone.